 David is an autistic adult living in the UK.
-He is Chief Operating Officer at NeuroClastic, and he is in recovery from drug and alcohol addiction (now sober) and has experienced several complex mental health conditions.
-His special interests are autism, addiction, mental health and all the places where those things intersect.
-He is also the author of Emergent Divergence on Wordpress and Facebook. support his work at https://ko-fi.com/emergentdivergence
+He is Chief Operating Officer at NeuroClastic, he is in recovery from drug and alcohol addiction, and has experienced several complex mental health conditions.
+His special interests are autism, addiction, mental health, and sexuality and all the places where those things intersect.
+He is also the author of Emergent Divergence on Wordpress and Facebook.

 I am a PDA autistic with ADHD, an autistic husband and an autistic son.

 I am a passionate autistic advocate and my aim is to help to spread awareness, understanding and acceptance of autistics.

 I live in the UK and, other than writing, enjoy several different craft hobbies (when I have time and my PDA lets me indulge!) and talking our son and our dog to the woods for a meander!

 Dinah Murray is an independent researcher with a PhD on the topic of Language and Interests; a campaigner, a former support worker for people with varied learning disabilities including autism.
 Her autism-related work has been published in Autism, in Good Autism Practice, Autonomy, and was featured in a number of books, including Dr. Stephen Kapp's anthology, Autistic Community and the Neurodiversity Movement.

 Dr. Murray serves on the board of directors for the National Autistic Taskforce in the UK.
 To learn more about her life, research, and work, see her NAT bio here.